farirpgs/fari-app/lib/srds/fate-core.md

 Aspects come into play in conjunction with fate points.
 When an aspect benefits you, you can spend fate points to invoke that aspect for a bonus.
 When your aspects complicate your character’s life, you gain fate points back—this is called accepting a compel.

-???’s character, ???, has the aspect ??? on their sheet, which describes ???.
+> Lily’s character, Cynere, has the aspect Tempted by Shiny Things on her sheet, which describes her general tendency to overvalue material goods and make bad decisions when gems and coin are involved.
+This adds an interesting, fun element to the character that gets her into a great deal of trouble, bringing a lot of personality to the game.

 Aspects can describe things that are beneficial or detrimental—in fact, the best aspects are both.